Create and Interact with Flows on the Web

 In the Web Authoring section, select Flows.
 Let users edit flows in their browser. to enable the functionality.

-Clear the check box to turn off web authoring for that site.
+Clear the tick box to turn off web authoring for that site.

 If you want the change to take effect immediately, restart the server.
 Otherwise, the change takes effect after server session caching expires or the next time users sign in after signing out.